-While it’s not possible to regularly use one credit card to directly pay another credit card’s bill, there is an indirect method that could work.
-You could take out a cash advance at an ATM, then deposit the withdrawn cash into your checking account, and then pay your credit card bill with the money.
+Do a cash advance: You could take out a cash advance at an ATM, deposit the money into your checking account, and then pay your credit card bill from there.
 However, considering the high fees and interest rates that accompany cash advances, not to mention the low limits on such transactions, that’s unlikely to work very well.
 It would be a very expensive way to pay one credit card bill, let alone recurring bills over time.
 The same generally goes for the various other ways you can transfer money from a credit card to a bank account, too.

-Despite the availability of these options, the best way to pay your credit card bills is to set up automatic deposits from a checking or savings account.
+Despite the availability of these options, the best way to pay your credit card bills still is to set up automatic deposits from a checking or savings account.
 As long as you have enough money in your bank account, you won’t miss any payments.
-If you have a rewards credit card, you can also redeem your earnings for a statement credit to pay your bill.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.